Ultimate Guide to the Explanation of IQ Scores

 Cultural and Educational Backgrounds

-Your cultural and educational experiences can influence how you perform on an IQ test.
-Tests are designed based on certain cultural norms and educational standards, which may not apply universally.
-It's important to consider whether the test is a good fit for your background.
+Your cultural and educational experiences can influence IQ test performance.
+Consider whether the test is a good fit for your background.

 Age